GandhiCloud/cp4a-install-v4/README.md

 This issue is due to mismatch in CRD versions between cp4a 4.0.0 and cp4a 4.0.1.

-So uninstaled cp4a 4.0.0 and installed with `cp.icr.io/cp/icpa/icpa-installer:4.0.1` image.
+So uninstalled cp4a 4.0.0 and installed with `cp.icr.io/cp/icpa/icpa-installer:4.0.1` image.